 Sinatra and Dino, Bing Crosby and Petula Clark among others.
 All

 multitask.
 Right now I've got the VHF radio on, the depth sounder is

 Verizon tablet is providing wifi, I'm writing so the netbook is on,

-plus the Paperwhite is keeping me occupied while pages load, the
+Paperwhite is keeping me occupied while pages load, the

 cell phone is charging, and the refrigerator/freezer is making ice.

 I have a switch so I can shut off